Google Working To Remove MINIX-Based ME From Intel Platforms - Slashdot

 (This stops it cold talking in/out permanently OR being able to remotely 'patch' it to use other ports by Intel OR malicious actors/malware makers etc.!)

-Additionally, once you disable the AMT engine's software interface (ez via software these articles
+Additionally, once you disable the AMT engine's software interface (ez via software these articles note)?
+A malware to 'repatch' this = impossible (bios updaters require it in usermode ware, e.g. ASUS).

+(I only allow 80, 8080 & 443 in/out here on a SINGLE stand-alone system (no home LAN but TCP/IP connected online in BOTH my modem or router port filters or software firewalls))

+HOWEVER - Be CERTAIN your modem/router's internal ware is "solid" as well (turn off things like UPnP etc. & CHECK router/modem HAS NO KNOWN BACKDOOR EXPLOITS (tons do unfortunately)) - get it patched ASAP if it's KNOWN exploited & TONS of routers, ARE https://it.slashdot.org/comments.pl?sid=9995967&cid=53488785/ [slashdot.org]

 As the ME is a black box, we still have no idea what ports it uses...
 We know for sure that it does use those ports listed, but can you prove it doesn't use any others?